 - Fire Alarm Control Panel.
 Contains the main control board, cabinet (backbox and door), main supply transformer and power supply. - Batteries.
-Refer to "Appendix A: Secondary Power Calculations" on page 39 - Initiating Devices.
+Refer to "Appendix A: Secondary Power Calculations" on page 41 - Initiating Devices.
 Connected to one of the control panel's Initiating Device Circuits. - Notification Appliances.
-Connected to one of the control panel's Notification Appliance Circuits.
+Connected to one of the control panel's Notification Appliance Circuits. - Releasing Devices.
+Connected to one of the control panel's Releasing Circuits.